The Complete Guide to Surfing Sanur

 Can beginners surf Sanur?

-Most of the surf spots are too far offshore and break too fast and heavy to be suitable for beginners.
-However, Baby reef is a good beginner surf spot.
-It’s a long paddle offshore but there is a boat service which will drop you very near to the surf break.
+Most of the surf spots in Sanur are too far offshore and break too fast and heavy to be suitable for beginners.
+However, Baby Reef is a safe and fun beginner surf spot.
+It’s a long paddle offshore, but there is a boat service which will drop you very near to the surf break.
 We recommend that beginners arrange a boat that will stay nearby in case there are any incidents.
-For more advanced surfers a shuttle boat would be OK.
+For more advanced surfers, a shuttle boat would be OK.

 Can intermediates surf Sanur?